Who should apply for the Summer School?

 I’m an international student, which visa do I require for the Summer School?

 We will provide the necessary documentation and support to students who require a visa to study here.
-If you already have a valid UK visa then you will need to upload a copy of this visa to the student e-service before you can register.

 I have a question about one of the Summer School courses.
 Who can I contact?